knola/web/content/faq.md

 No. We believe changes can and will be achieved gradually, most likely over decades.

+### Can anyone join in experiment development?

+Yes!
+Please just contact us at [team@knola.co](mailto:team@knola.co) to discuss.
+All of Knola's works are licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/), so you can reuse content even commercially.

 ## Principles

 ### Why not include an _accessibility_ principle?